Steps to Forming an LLC

 Before getting into the six steps here are a few things to know about Utah LLCs.

 How Much Does It Cost to Get an LLC In Utah?

-The filing fee for a Utah Limited Liability Company is $70, payable to the Utah Secretary of State.
-Expect 2-3 weeks for app
+The filing fee for a Utah Limited Liability Company is $70, payable to the Utah Division of Corporations and Commercial Code.

 Utah Annual Report and Annual Fees

-Utah requires the renewal of LLCs annually.
-The filing fee is $15 and is due each year by the end of the year the LLC was formed.
+The State of Utah requires the renewal of LLCs annually.
+The annual report filing fee is $15 and is due each year by the end of the year the LLC was formed.